 What is then most important is robust advocacy of position and clear thinking on strategic options and outcomes.

-Gary has 21 years experience with commercial dispute resolution in all its forms: by negotiation, mediation, arbitration, and in the courtroom.
-For some issues a court solution or ruling is necessary, but in fact most businesses want the matter steered towards a sensible resolution.
+Gary has over two decades’ experience with commercial dispute resolution in all its forms: by negotiation, mediation, arbitration, and in the courtroom.
+For some issues a court ruling is necessary, but in fact most businesses prefer matters steered towards a sensible resolution.
 He achieves this for clients by applying a blend of litigation and commercial strategic skills to his work.

 CASE EXAMPLES AND EXPERIENCE

-- Obtaining a court injunction by against a bank regarding termination of accounts, to keep commercial banking facilities open (“de-risking” issues).
+- Obtaining a court injunction to stop a bank’s termination of accounts, to keep commercial banking facilities open (“de-risking” issues).

-- Representing Uber in successfully establishing its New Zealand presence, including regulatory issues and public law/dispute resolution work.
+- Assisting Uber to successfully establish its New Zealand presence, including regulatory issues and public law/dispute resolution work.

 - Acting for party in alliancing contract breakdown dispute, including arguments over restraints of trade and misuse of confidential customer information.